Understanding large scale CMB anomalies with the generalized non-minimal derivative coupling during inflation: Sound speed of linear perturbations in GNMDC and CMB anomalies

-As we have discussed in previous section, we are interested in generating features in the power spectrum due to the presence of the GNDMC terms and thus, we assume that $g$ and $h$ need to be of ${\mathcal{O}}(1)$ or larger to get such large scale features.
-Moreover, if we also restrict ourselves to slowly varying functions of $G_{5\phi}(N)$, we can assume $g>h\gg H\gg H_N$ and $g>h\gg \phi_N>\phi_{NN}$.
+As we have discussed in the previous section, we are interested in generating features in the power spectrum due to the presence of the GNDMC term and thus, we assume that $g$ and $h$ need to be of ${\mathcal{O}}(1)$ or larger to get such large scale features.
+Moreover, if we also restrict ourselves to slowly varying functions of $\theta(\phi)$, we can assume\footnote{We have also numerically checked that these assumptions hold quite well for the entire duration of inflation.} $|g|>|h|\gg H\gg |H_N|$ and $|g|>|h|\gg |\phi_N|>|\phi_{NN}|$.
+These imposed hierarchies are largely based on the requirement of having a stable inflationary phase and having a significant effect of the GNMDC term to generate localized features in the primordial power spectrum.
 Now, under these conditions and taking only the leading order contributions, it is possible to write $c_s^2$ as

 Since $|g| > {\cal O}(1)$ to get appropriate features in the scalar power spectra, the above expression further simplifies to

 For a consistent theory {\it sans} instabilities, we need $0<c_s^2 \leq 1$, so from the above equation, it is evident that we need